Engee documentation

 No

-# Mechanical orientation — piston travel direction
+# Mechanical orientation — the direction of movement of the piston

 Pressure at A causes positive displacement of R relative to C | Pressure at A causes negative displacement of R relative to C